madixson/EmployeeChurnHR_Project/README.md

 # Employee Churn Prediction

-This repository aims to predict employee churn using five different machine learning models (KNN, Random Forest, Naive Bayes, Logistic Regression, and a simple MLP Neural Network) and analyze their results using the [Employee churn analysis](https://www.kaggle.com/code/waleedfaheem/employee-churn-analysis-accuracy-97/input) dataset from Kaggle.
+This repository aims to predict employee churn using five different machine learning models (KNN, Random Forest, Naive Bayes, Logistic Regression, and a simple MLP Neural Network) and analyze their results using the [HR Analytics](https://www.kaggle.com/datasets/giripujar/hr-analytics) dataset from Kaggle.

 ## Overview